samename/api-docs/README.md

 ### Username Status Check
 #### `/username/status`

 Checking the availability of a username is a simple GET request to the SameName API.
-It requires a developer `api_key` and a `username` field to check and returns boolean on the status of the provided username.
+It requires a developer `api_key` and a `trademark` field to check and returns boolean on the status of the provided username.

     GET https://api.getsamename.com/username/status